X-Scene: Large-Scale Driving Scene Generation with High Fidelity and Flexible Controllability: Additional Details of Scene Description Generation

 \subsection{Novel Scene Description Generation}

-During inference, given a user-provided coarse prompt $\mathcal{T}_\mathcal{P}$, we employ GPT-4o as the LLM-based generator $\mathcal{G}_{\text{description}}$ and implement a Retrieval-Augmented Generation (RAG) mechanism to enrich the prompt with relevant memory items.
+During inference, given a coarse user prompt $\mathcal{T}_\mathcal{P}$, we employ GPT-4o as the LLM-based generator $\mathcal{G}_{\text{description}}$ and implement a RAG mechanism to enrich the prompt with relevant memories.
 Specifically, both the prompt and the entries in the memory bank $\mathcal{M}$ are embedded using a pre-trained sentence embedding model (i.e., text-embedding-3-small).
 We then retrieve the top-K most semantically similar descriptions from $\mathcal{M}$.
 These retrieved examples serve as contextual references, enabling the LLM to generate a rich and coherent scene description $\mathcal{D} = \{\mathcal{S}, \mathcal{O}, \mathcal{B}, \mathcal{L}\}$ tailored to the user’s input.

-This design ensures few-shot generalization, allowing the system to interpret ambiguous or sparse user prompts by grounding them in real-world scene contexts.
+This RAG design is motivated by the need to bridge coarse user prompts and fine-grained scene representations, enabling few-shot generalization and knowledge transfer from similar scenes in the memory bank.
 Furthermore, the memory bank $\mathcal{M}$ is modular and extensible, supporting future inclusion of other datasets with minimal adaptation effort.